 Daniel leads The Core Outcome Measures for Food Allergy (COMFA) COST Action, approved by the EU commissioners in June 2019.
 This project is aiming to define the scope and applicability of food allergy Core Outcome sets and develop Core Outcome sets and measurement tools for food allergy.

 At the time of COVID-19 pandemic Daniel leads Stop COVID cohort at Sechenov University, Moscow, Russia.
-He is also heavily involved in International Severe Acute Respiratory and emerging Infection Consortium (ISARIC) post-covid condition research.
-Daniel co-leads an initiative aiming to establish Core Outcome Set for post-covid condition.
+He is also heavily involved in International Severe Acute Respiratory and emerging Infection Consortium (ISARIC) post-covid condition research co-leading ISARIC Global COVID-19 paediatric follow-up.
+Daniel also co-leads an initiative aiming to establish Core Outcome Set for post-covid condition.

 Dr. Munblit shares his time between London and Moscow.
 He is a Professor at the Department of Paediatrics and Infectious Diseases at Sechenov University.